 …how much Waze ads cost for real estate

 So don’t be a stranger.
 Just keep reading.

 What Is Waze?

-Waze is a subsidiary of Google and a social traffic and navigation app with more than 130 million active monthly users.
+Waze is a subsidiary of Google and a social traffic and navigation app with over 130 million active monthly users.

 It was formerly called FreeMap Israel and was founded by the Israeli entrepreneurs Ehud Shabtai, Amir Shinar, and Uri Levine. (source)

-If you like to speed, text, and drink coffee while driving (not sure who is driving in this case), the Waze app can help you get alerts from other users where traffic police are stationed.
+If you like to speed, text, and drink coffee while driving (not sure who is driving then), the Waze app can help you get alerts from other users where traffic police are stationed.

 But it is not only this type of information shared by other users.

 Other Waze users can also share information about accidents (of drivers speeding, drinking coffee, and texting simultaneously), road closures, evacuation zones, and hazards, to name a few.

 What Are Waze Ads?